 Windows 7 is enough for gaming, especially if you prefer to play older games.
 Many old games experience compatibility issues on Windows 10.
 However, some newer games won’t run on Windows 7, and DirectX 12 support is limited.

-Whatever your reason might be, you’re here and are wondering if you can play the latest games on Windows 7.
+Whatever your reason might be, you’re here and wondering if you can play the latest games on Windows 7.

-You’ll be able to run 99.9% of games released in the past few years without any issues.
+You’ll be able to run 99.9% of the games released in the past few years without any issues.
 However, some titles like Forza Horizon 4 only work on Windows 10 because Microsoft decided to put it on the Microsoft Store.

 But Windows 7 is still better than Windows 8 and 8.1 for gaming.
 A good example is that RTX 3000 series cards have driver support only for Windows 7 and 10.
 So, that means you can enjoy some of the most powerful graphics cards in the world on Windows 7.
 In addition, you won’t experience a lack of driver support, meaning your graphics card will run as intended.